 In this article, you learned a simple process that can help you minimize the amount of negativity that you frequently encounter.
 Our challenge to you is to now practice these seven steps.

-Start by identifying the biggest sources of negativity in your life, and make a commitment to change the dynamics of your interaction with these people.
+Start by identifying the biggest sources of negativity in your life, finding out if you have a toxic personality, and make a commitment to change the dynamics of your interaction with these people.
 Set some boundaries and limit your exposure to them, even if it means telling them that those are your intentions.

 I promise you’ll quickly find that taking this proactive approach can transform your levels of happiness and decrease the amount of stress in your life.